julenmendieta/iChIPv2/README.md

 !['anyImage?'](./img/logo.png)

 This pipeline shows the steps followed in (--paper--) to process iChIPv2 data from Fastq files to peak coordinates and further analysis.
-It takes as input Fastq files and reference genomes and organises the data by the use of 3 Samplesheets: i) reference genomes, ii) fastq files info, and iii) peak calling info.
+It takes as input Fastq files and reference genomes and organises the data using 2 Sample tables and a config file defined below.

 # Installation
 If you don't have it yet, first start by installing Conda [Miniforge](https://github.com/conda-forge/miniforge#miniforge).